-Cross-shareholding: There are cases where listed companies hold the shares of other listed companies for reasons other than pure investment purposes, for example, to strengthen business relationships.
+2 Cross-shareholding: There are cases where listed companies hold the shares of other listed companies for reasons other than pure investment purposes, for example, to strengthen business relationships.
 Cross-shareholdings here include not only mutual shareholdings but also unilateral ones.

-The Company maintains a policy whereby it will not hold shares in other companies other than those which are of strategic importance, necessary to maintain or enhance business partnerships, or contribute to business profitability.
-As part of this policy, the rationality of, and need to maintain, any such strategic holdings must be reviewed and reported to the Board of Directors on an annual basis.
+The Company maintains a policy whereby it will not hold shares in other companies other than those which are of strategic importance; that is, necessary to maintain or enhance business partnerships, or contribute to business profitability.
+The Company maintains a policy whereby it will not hold shares outside the scope of this definition.
+As part of this policy, the rationality of, and need to maintain, any such strategic holdings including stock brands, number of shares held, and the proportion of cross-shareholdings, and other related issues must be reviewed and reported to the Board of Directors on an annual basis.

-In exercising its voting rights for strategically held shares the Company will consider the content of proposals in terms of the investment strategy as approved by the Board in addition to their impact on enhancing profitability and sustainable business growth, corporate governance and shareholder return.
+In exercising its voting rights regarding cross-shareholdings, the Company will consider the content of proposals in terms of the investment strategy as approved by the Board in addition to their overall impact on enhancing profitability and sustainable business growth, corporate governance and shareholder return and then take proper action.